HackerN64/F3DEX3/docs/Documentation/Porting your Romhack.md

 Both OoT and SM64:

-- Remove uses of internal GBI features which have been removed in F3DEX3 (see @ref compatibility for full list).
+- Remove uses of internal GBI features which have been removed in F3DEX3 (see
+  @ref compatibility for full list).
 In OoT, the only changes needed are:
     - In `src/code/ucode_disas.c`, remove the switch statement cases for `G_LINE3D`, `G_MW_CLIP`, `G_MV_MATRIX`, `G_MVO_LOOKATX`, `G_MVO_LOOKATY`,
       and `G_MW_PERSPNORM`.
     - In `src/libultra/gu/lookathil.c`, remove the lines which set the `col`, `colc`, and `pad` fields.
+    - In each place `G_MAXZ` is used, a compiler error will be generated;
+      negate the Y scale in each related viewport and change to `G_NEW_MAXZ`.
 - Change your game engine lighting code to set the `type` (formerly `pad1`) field to 0 in the initialization of any directional light (`Light_t` and derived structs like `Light` or `Lightsn`).
 F3DEX3 ignores the state of the